hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 # Service Discovery

 Nomad enables dynamic scheduling on compute resources to run services at scale on compute nodes.
-Compute nodes, size of an application cluster varies depending on volume of traffic etc, thereby the network topology of services constanly changing.
+Size of an application cluster varies depending on volume of traffic, health of services, etc thereby the network topology of services are constanly changing.
 This introduces the challenge of discovery of services, Nomad solves this problem by integrating with [Consul](https://consul.io) to provide service discovery and health checks of services.

-Operators have to run Consul agents on a Nomad compute node.Nomad also makes running an application like Consul agent on every single node in a data centre simple by providing system jobs.
+Operators have to run Consul agents on a Nomad compute node.
+Nomad also makes running an application like Consul agent on every single node in a data centre simple by providing system jobs.
 Nomad connects to Consul on it's default http port but operators can override it.